yohan9655/textToTTS/README.md

 # textToTTS
+# THE IDENTITY POOL USED IN THE PROJECT HAS BEEN DELETED IN AWS.
+PLEASE CONFIGURE YOUR OWN AWS POLLY INSTANCE AND REPLACE THE KEY WITH YOUR OWN.
 Project to convert Text input to a TTS audio file.
 Conversion to TTS audio file is done by AWS Polly - https://aws.amazon.com/polly/
 ## To run code on local, follow the steps below -